Atomic chess

 A capture in atomic chess.
 Nxg7 causes an "explosion" in which the capturing knight, captured pawn, and adjacent black rook and bishop are removed from play.
 Adjacent pawns are unaffected.

 Atomic chess is a chess variant.
 Standard rules of chess apply, with the difference that all captures result in an "explosion" through which the capturing piece, captured piece, and all surrounding pieces of both colors other than pawns are removed from play.
 Some variations additionally remove rules concerning check such that the king may be able to move into (or remain in) check.

 Rules and variations

 Rules of atomic chess are the same as standard chess with a few important differences concerning capturing, check, and winning conditions.

 Capturing

 When a capture is made, an explosion occurs on the destination square of the capturing piece.
-This explosion causes the captured piece, the capturing piece, and all adjacent non-pawn pieces to be removed from the board.
+This explosion causes the captured piece, the capturing piece, and all orthogonally and diagonally adjacent non-pawn pieces to be removed from the board.
 Captures that result in the explosion of a player's own king are illegal; therefore, a king can never capture.